pobertraterson/meConverter/README.md

 # Warnings
 The current version of the project will only start specifically what it says it will do in the Main.java file.
 So if (for now) if you want to encode a specific file, you will need to point to the path of the file in the Main.java file.
 There will be some example files added.

+This project is still in development and is not finished.
+Issues and unexpected behaviour ahead.